Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

-The analytical deduction of the RoCoF constraint for each region, presented in Part I of this paper, gives the following inequality: Here we propose a numerical-estimation method for the parameters of the inter-area oscillations appearing in eqs.~(\ref{eq:RoCoF_analytical_TwoRegions}), i.e.~parameters $\textrm{A}_i$ and $\omega_i$.
+Here we propose a numerical-estimation method for the parameters of the inter-area oscillations appearing in eqs.~(\ref{eq:RoCoF_analytical_TwoRegions}), i.e.~parameters $\textrm{A}_i$ and $\omega_i$.
 This method allows to obtain linear RoCoF constraints for each region, in the form:

-Eq.~(\ref{eq:RoCoF_regional_regression}) is obtained by estimating term `$\textrm{A}_i \cdot \omega_i$' in (\ref{eq:RoCoF_analytical_TwoRegions}) using a linear combination of every system magnitude (i.e.~$H_1$, $H_2$, $P_\textrm{L}$, ...) divided by term `$2 (H_1+H_2)$', so as to obtain a linear formulation for the RoCoF constraint.
+Eq.~(\ref{eq:RoCoF_regional_regression}) is obtained by estimating term `$\textrm{A}_i \cdot \omega_i$' in (\ref{eq:RoCoF_analytical_TwoRegions}) using a linear combination of every system magnitude (i.e.~$H_1$, $H_2$, $P^\textrm{L}$, ...) divided by term `$2 (H_1+H_2)$', so as to obtain a linear formulation for the RoCoF constraint.
 The procedure for estimating the oscillation parameters $\textrm{A}_i$ and $\omega_i$ numerically (i.e.~finding the optimal value for the constant terms `$\textrm{m}$') is described in Algorithm~\ref{alg:MultiAreaSamples}, while an implementation of this algorithm using MATLAB and Simulink is freely available in \cite{GithubMultiArea}.

 Algorithm~\ref{alg:MultiAreaSamples} generates a number of feasible operating points for the power system, that exactly respect the regional RoCoF limit: dynamic simulations are run for a number of operating points, and samples that just barely respect the RoCoF requirement are recorded.
 Finally, a regression is run on these samples to find the right values for terms `$\textrm{m}$' in eq.~(\ref{eq:RoCoF_regional_regression}).
 Some further explanation on Algorithm~\ref{alg:MultiAreaSamples}: \begin{itemize} \item Algorithm~\ref{alg:MultiAreaSamples} starts by considering a system operating point that just barely respects the COI frequency stability (i.e.~that neglects the inter-area oscillations), as described in lines \ref{lineCode:CloseToBoundaryCOI_start} through \ref{lineCode:CloseToBoundaryCOI_end}.
 Parameter `$k^*$' in line~\ref{lineCode:CloseToBoundaryCOI_k} refers to the condition for respecting the COI nadir requirement, deduced in \cite{FeiStochastic} as $H\cdot R\geq k^{*} $ (where $k^*$ is a function of the system operating state).